ritakalach/30-days-of-code/README.md

 # 30 Days of Code
 Improve coding skills by coding for 30 days in a row.
 Unlock a new code challenge and tutorial each day at [HackerRank.](https://www.hackerrank.com/domains/tutorials/30-days-of-code)

-## Practice problems and solutions
+## Practice problems and solutions in Python 🐍
 * [Day 0: Hello, World](challenges/hello_world.py)
 * [Day 1: Data Types](challenges/data_types.py)
 * [Day 2: Operators](challenges/operators.py)